mak448a/Qtcord/README.md

 ```

 ## Notes for developers
-The code is a mess, since I'm still working on it.
+The code is a mess, since I'm just working on this for fun.
 Have fun!
+And if you're feeling very helpful, maybe even clean it up for me! 😅

 When you need to regenerate the ui files, create the file `~/Documents/regenerate_ui_files_indicator.txt`.